BenziAhamed/Menu-Bar-Search/README.md

 - 1.6 - Added per app customization via Settings.txt configuration file
 - 1.7 - Universal build for M1 and Intel
 - 1.8 - Fixed the universal build
+- 1.9 - changed to user configuration, and signed executable (exported using Alfred 5)